rydmike/rydmike.github.io/blog.md

 let me compile things that do not comply.

 The rest is just turning OFF a few linting rules that conflicts with each other, by disabling the choice I do not use.
 Finally, I turn OFF the rules I really don't want.
-The `analysis_options.yaml` for looks like this:
+The `analysis_options.yaml` for it looks like this: